WindowStations/VB6Nano/README.md

 # VB6Nano
-To make your copy of VB6 portable, simply enter your license into the registry with a .reg file.
+To make your own copy of VB6 portable, simply enter your license into the registry with a .reg file.
 Run VB6.exe as administrator the first time.

 Learning edition license: